 Bridger in Carbon County, Montana — The American West (Mountains)

 Location.
+45° 17.754′ N, 108° 54.416′ W. Marker is in Bridger, Montana, in Carbon County.
+Marker is at the intersection of North E Street and East Broadway Avenue, on the left when traveling east on North E Street.
 Touch for map.
-Marker is at or near this postal address: 501 South Main Street, Bridger MT 59014, United States of America.
+Marker is at or near this postal address: 106 North E Street, Bridger MT 59014, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-A different marker also named Jim Bridger, Mountain Man (a few steps from this marker); Methodist Episcopal Church and Parsonage (approx. 0.3 miles away); The Corey House (approx. half a mile away); A Trail Woefully Hard to Travel: The Bridger Cut-Off (approx. 0.9 miles away); The Pryor Mountains and Raptor Country (approx. 3.2 miles away); The Pryor Mountains (approx. 3.3 miles away); John Gibson House (approx. 7 miles away); Samuel and Jennie Greenblatt Residence (approx. 7 miles away).
+Methodist Episcopal Church and Parsonage (approx. half a mile away); Jim Bridger, Mountain Man (approx. half a mile away); a different marker also named Jim Bridger, Mountain Man (approx. half a mile away); A Trail Woefully Hard to Travel: The Bridger Cut-Off (approx. 1.3 miles away); The Pryor Mountains and Raptor Country (approx. The Pryor Mountains (approx. 2.9 miles away); John Gibson House (approx. 6.6 miles away); Northern Pacific Railroad Depot (approx. 6.6 miles away).
 Touch for a list and map of all markers in Bridger.

 More about this marker.
 Records show that the Montana Historical Society has created a marker for the Corey House, but it is not to be found on the building.
 The text of the markers is :